Updated July 13, 2023

 Disadvantages of Hard Money Loan

-Some of the major disadvantages of a hard money loan are as follows:
+Some of the significant disadvantages of a hard money loan are as follows:

 - First, given the higher risk assumed by the lenders, the interest rate and other incidental costs are much higher than the traditional financing options.